nutbred/Mental-Health-Classification/README.md

 The performance of the implemented models was evaluated to determine their effectiveness in classifying the different conditions.

 * The primary metric used for evaluation was the **F1 Score**, which provides a balance between precision and recall.
-* [Optional: Briefly mention or link to specific results or charts if available in the repo]

-## Application and Future Improvements

-This project serves as an introduction to applying programming and machine learning to complex real-world problems like mental health diagnosis.